How a Legal Petition Saved the Shola Forests of the Nilgiris

 Two months ago, a kerfuffle in a forgotten part of the Shola forests within the Nilgiris biosphere failed to catch the attention of any major news channel.
 The significant destruction of the pristine Shola forests for resort development would have gone unnoticed if not for a few activists who spread the word on social media.
 Activists circulated the legal petition created by S. Prabhakaran widely online.
 This acted as a crucial tool for drawing attention to the encroachment of forest land.

-A lawyer files a legal petition, which a judge looks at and passes a ruling on.
+Legal petitions are filed by lawyers for a judge to look at and pass a ruling on.
 The act of putting down signatures on such a petition gives any cause weightage as it reflects the number of people who will be affected by a particular situation or decision.
 Petitioning is thus a clever way of bringing a specific problem to light and has been used for many decades to garner public support for civil, social, and environmental issues.

 Petitioning is an important component of the Theory of Change (ToC) — a methodology used by companies and nonprofits to drive social change.
 ToC involves first identifying long-term goals and then reverse engineering to achieve related short-term initiatives.
 For instance, saving all forests at once would be too complex a task; however, stopping illegal logging within a small part of one forest is much more achievable.
 Thus, the power of petitioning within the context of ToC is immense.